Combinatorial properties of Newton maps: Hubbard trees from Newton maps

 The partial order on abstract Hubbard trees defined by \cite[Definition II.4.2]{Poirier} induces an order on abstract extended Hubbard trees of fixed degree and fixed cycle type $n$.
 In analogy to \cite[Proposition II.4.5]{Poirier}, we conclude that there is a unique minimal abstract extended Hubbard tree under this partial order, namely the tree generated by the points in cycles of length $n$ or less.
 By convention, the minimal degree one abstract extended Hubbard tree is the degenerate Hubbard tree.

-Since each extended abstract Hubbard tree is in fact an abstract Hubbard tree (except in degree one where realization is evident anyway), we may apply our Theorem \ref{Thm_RealizeAbstrHubTree} (the realization theorem) to abstract extended Hubbard trees.
+Since each extended abstract Hubbard tree is in fact an abstract Hubbard tree (except in degree one where realization is evident anyway), we may apply Theorem \ref{Thm_RealizeAbstrHubTree} (Poirier's realization theorem) to abstract extended Hubbard trees.